emilbjornson/massivemimobook/README.md

 The monograph contains many numerical examples, which can be reproduced using Matlab code that is available online.

-## Content of Code Package
+## Content of the Code Package

 This code package contains 74 Matlab scripts, 29 Matlab functions, and 7 binary files with Matlab data.

-Each script is used to reproduce a particular simulation figure in the monograph.
+Each script is used to reproduce a particular simulation-generated figure in the monograph.
 The scripts are named using the convention sectionX_figureY, which is interpreted as the script that reproduces Figure X.Y.
-A few scripts are instead named sectionX_figureY_Z and will then generate both Figure X.Y and Figure X.Z.
+A few scripts are instead named as sectionX_figureY_Z and will then generate both Figure X.Y and Figure X.Z.

 The functions are used by the scripts to carry out certain tasks, such as initiating a simulation setup, generating channel correlation matrices, generating channel realizations, computing channel estimates, computing SEs, computing the power consumption, etc.

-The Matlab data files are of the type .mat and contain measurement results or particular simulation results.
+The Matlab data files are of the type .mat and contain measurement results or particular precomputed simulation results.

 See each script and function for further documentation.
-Note that some of the functions use CVX and QuaDRiGa, which need to be installed separately; see below.
+Note that some of the functions use [CVX](http://cvxr.com/cvx/) and [QuaDRiGa](http://quadriga-channel-model.de), which need to be installed separately; see below.

 ## Software and Hardware Requirements

 The code was written to be used in Matlab and has been tested in Matlab 2015b.
 Some of the scripts and functions might also work in Octave, but there is no guarantee of compatibility.

-A few scripts and functions require additional software packages that are developed independently and are delivered with separate licenses.
-To generate Figures 7.2, 7.41, and 7.42, you need to solve convex optimization problems using CVX from CVX Research, Inc. (http://cvxr.com/cvx/).
-The code has been tested with CVX 2.1 using the solver Mosek, version 7.1.0.12.
+A few scripts and functions require additional software packages that have been developed independently and are delivered with separate licenses.
+To generate Figures 7.2, 7.41, and 7.42, you need to solve convex optimization problems using CVX from CVX Research, Inc. ([http://cvxr.com/cvx/](http://cvxr.com/cvx/)).
+The code has been tested with CVX 2.1 (Build 1112) using the solver Mosek (version 7.1.0.12).
 We discourage the use of the solvers SDPT3 and SeDuMi since these crashed during the test.
-To generate Figures 7.41 and 7.42, you also need to generate channels using QuaDRiGa from the Fraunhofer Heinrich Hertz Institute (http://www.quadriga-channel-model.de).
+To generate Figures 7.41 and 7.42, you also need to generate channels using the QuaDRiGa channel model from the Fraunhofer Heinrich Hertz Institute ([http://www.quadriga-channel-model.de](http://www.quadriga-channel-model.de)).
 The code has been tested with QuaDRiGa version 1.4.8-571.

-Since the running example considers a setup with 16 cells, 100 antennas per BS, and 10 UEs per cell, these simulations require a lot of RAM to store the channel correlation matrices and channel realizations.
-The code has been tested successfully on a MacBook Pro with 8 GB 1600 MHz DDR3 and 2.6 GHz Intel Core i5, which should be viewed as a minimum requirement.
+Since the running example in this monograph considers a setup with 16 cells, 100 antennas per BS, and 10 UEs per cell, some of the simulations require a lot of RAM to store the channel correlation matrices and channel realizations.
+The code has been tested successfully on a MacBook Pro with 8 GB 1600 MHz DDR3 RAM and a 2.6 GHz Intel Core i5 processor, which should be viewed as a minimum requirement for using this code.
 Some of the simulations can take days to run, therefore we recommend that you first set nbrOfSetups = 1 to check how much time it takes for each realization of random UE location and shadow fading.

 ## Acknowledgements